Connections-Business-Directory/Connections/README.txt

 * OTHER: Readme tags tweaks to stay within proposed plugin guidelines.
 * DEV: Remove unused code.

-= 8.42.1 05/13/2019 =
-* NEW: Introduce the `cn_export_add_bom` filter.
-* BUG: Correct regression from last update which could cause icon font conflicts.
-* BUG: Correct the brandicon version when enqueuing the CSS.

-= 8.42 05/10/2019 =
-* NEW: Introduce `cnRetrieve::getEntryBy()`.
-* COMPATIBILITY: Rename the icomoon font-family to Connections-Brandicons to prevent naming conflicts with theme's and other plugins which have not renamed their icomoon icon font libraries.
-* COMPATIBILITY: Dequeue the Striking theme CSS on the Connections admin pages.
-* TWEAK: Readme.txt tweaks.
-* TWEAK: Check if object property is an array before counting to prevent PHP warnings.
-* TWEAK: Tweak admin CSS enqueuing to enqueue on the required CSS on specific Connections admin pages.
-* TWEAK: Admin CSS tweaks to ensure Brandicons and FontAwesome do not conflict on the Connections admin pages.
-* OTHER: Remove commented out HTML code from the settings admin page.
-* OTHER: Bump Tested up to version 5.2.
-* OTHER: Continue laying the foundation for the font icon picker support for the social network settings.
-* OTHER: Update minified admin CSS files.
-* BUG: Correct social networks fieldset settings ID.
-* DEV: phpDoc correction.
-* DEV: Update dist build files.

-= 8.41.2 05/02/2019 =
-* TWEAK: Do not clear the addon update check cache when doing addon status check.
-This causes unnecessary addon update checks to occur.
-* TWEAK: Since supplied last_checked property is being restored before returning the transient data in update checks, no need to set it with time().

-= 8.41.1 05/02/2019 =
-* TWEAK: Use the cached last_checked value from the `cn_update_plugins` option instead of the value supplied by WordPress since third party plugin libraries alter it in a way that can cause excessive plugin update checks.
-* TWEAK: Restore timeout value for license status checks.
-* TWEAK: Remove the action to clear the `cn_update_plugins` option when `wp_clean_plugins_cache()` is called to reduce frequency of addon update checks.

-= 8.41 04/30/2019 =
-* NEW: Add option to display country names in the address country autocomplete in either English or in their native translation.
-The later being the default which matches core WordPress when displaying country names for the site language preference.
-* TWEAK: Tweak to expiration of cached extension status checks.
-* OTHER: Update EDD-SL Plugin Updater library from 1.6.14 to 1.6.18.
-* TWEAK: Do not subtract the timeout value from time when setting up the last checked property.

 == Upgrade Notice ==

-= 8.41 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

-= 8.41.1 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

-= 8.41.2 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

-= 8.42 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

-= 8.42.1 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

 = 8.43 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.